Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Spatial discretization scheme

 \subsection{Choice of the discretization scheme}

 In order to correctly evolve the gauge field on the lattice, we need to find a discretization scheme for the Laplacian and for the one dimensional derivative such that $k_{\rm sd}=k_{\rm lapl}$.
 Indeed, in this case \cref{eq:latt_modes} will be very similar to its continuous version of \cref{eq:cont_modes}, with the only exception of having $\vec{k}_{\rm sd}\cdot\vec{\kappa}/|\vec{\kappa}|$ inside the bracket instead of $|k_{\rm sd}|$.
 Later in this section we will discuss about this difference, that turns to be negligible in the evolution of the gauge field.
-In order to obtain the same effective momenta, we define the Laplacian in the following way:
+In order to achieve our goal, we define the Laplacian in the following way: